Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema covers 100% of parameters with descriptions (ULID for both).
-The description does not add additional semantic detail beyond what the schema provides, so baseline 3 is appropriate.
+Schema coverage is 100% with descriptions for group_id and person_id already provided.
+The description does not add additional semantic information about the parameters beyond what's in the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.